Chicago Booth MBA Essay Tips & Deadlines: 2021-22

 If you do not have any weakness in your profile or any areas that need justification/explanation, you may skip this question and focus only on the required two essays.
 This question, unlike the required questions, does have a word limit.
 Please respect it.

-Upon reflection, how has your perspective regarding your future, Chicago Booth, and/ or getting an MBA changed since the time of your last application?
+Re-applicant Question: Upon reflection, how has your perspective regarding your future, Chicago Booth, and/ or getting an MBA changed since the time of your last application?
 (300 words maximum)

 The answer to this re-applicant essay is vital for the re-applicants since it is asking for your perspective and growth.
 Instead of asking how your application has improved this time, Booth wants to assess how failure has altered your outlook and how differently you have geared up this time for the MBA admission.
 Take this opportunity to showcase the change in your stance and your maturity to progress towards the goal.
 Do not forget to mention how you have tailored yourself to meet Booth’s admission criteria.
-Though the question doesn’t ask for improvements, you should definitely mention if there are any improvements in your profile, such as, an improved test score, or a promotion at work, or significant community involvement that has resulted in a changed outlook of your future.
+Though the question doesn’t ask for improvements, you should definitely mention any improvements in your profile, such as, an improved test score, or a promotion at work, or significant community involvement that has changed your outlook of your future.
 Your conscious efforts to strengthen your profile and to work on your weak areas will prove how determined you are about your Booth MBA.

 For more information about applying to Chicago Booth, please click here.